 This book is published by Soho Crime and they publish well written mysteries set all over the globe.
 You should check out their catalog to find more great international reads.

-by Paul McVeigh
+The Good Son, Paul McVeigh

 Mickey Donnelly is a pre-teen living in a notoriously tricky, Catholic Republican neighborhood during the 1980’s.
 The neighborhood is surrounded by Protestant neighborhoods, making freedom of movement a daily struggle.
 And if the general political Troubles weren’t enough, his Ma keeps calling him “gay”, his Da’s a drunk and his younger sister, Wee Maggie, is is only friend.
 It’s a poignant, funny coming of age story during a time of deep discord for Northern Ireland.